 Companies can offer more money, training and development, recognition programs rewarding the right behaviours, and many other benefits.
 But there are better ways to help you retain your key talent.

-In Frazer Jones’ Asia-Pacific HR Salary Survey for 2016, we asked HR professionals across the region about what motivates them to perform and remain with their employers.
+’ Asia-Pacific HR Salary Survey for 2016, we asked HR professionals across the region about what motivates them to perform and remain with their employers.
 The results specific to Australian employees make interesting reading.

 HR professionals from multinational corporations, professional partnerships, as well as small to medium-sized organisations, told us what they valued most about their jobs, and there were two aspects of their work that scored much more strongly than anything else.

 The strongest response highlighted the importance of the relationship with their managers.
 It is interesting that in the ever-changing world we work in, the relationship people have with their direct managers still takes precedence over everything else.
 It has been said that people leave managers, not companies, and it would appear that in this age of increased flexible working options and technological advancements (meaning less face time with your manager!), the strength of this relationship is still the key factor in retaining staff.
 This is reflected in the conversations that I have with HR professionals on a regular basis.